Lhasa Apso dog breed information and advice

 Generalised progressive retinal atrophy (GPRA)

-GPRA is a group of inherited eye diseases that slowly causes blindness.
+GPRA is a group of inherited eye diseases that slowly causes blindness over the course of months or years.
 This can take months or years to happen.
 Early signs of this condition are poor vision in dim lighting, and reluctance to go outside when it’s dark.
 Their pupils may be dilated or an increase in eye shine may be seen.

-This condition normally affects dogs that are 3-8 years old, there’s no treatment for this condition and if your dog has this they will sadly go blind.
+This condition normally affects dogs that are three to eight years old, there’s no treatment for this condition and if your dog has this they will sadly go blind.
 But with your help, love and affection, your dog will adapt to their blindness and live a happy life.

 Atopic dermatitis

-This skin disease is caused by a genetic tendency to develop an allergy to environmental allergens like dust mites, pollens, moulds and dietary proteins.
-The immune system reacts to the irritants causing inflammation that leads to itchiness.
+Atopic dermatitis is a skin disease caused by a genetic tendency to develop an allergy to environmental allergens like dust mites, pollens, moulds and dietary proteins.
+With this disease, your Lhasa Apso’s immune system reacts to the irritants causing inflammation that leads to itchiness.
 Affected dogs will rub, lick, chew, scratch or bite themselves to relieve the itch.
 There are many ways to control this condition that include medication, vaccines, injections and changes to diet.

 Is a Lhasa Apso dog right for you?